 Here is a real-life example of a suspicious casting:

 Public Relations Officer: I presently have a good offer for you.
 I want to know if you are interested because we need models with working experience who will be on the magazine cover of next month's edition.
 Do let me know if you are interested in the Job.
 You stand a chance of making a reasonable $5000 from this deal to start,and even a noticeable fame...

 Here are some signs that the casting is not real:

 If you apply to a scam casting, you may be contacted by the scammer and asked to send them money in advance for an acting workshop, or as a “joining fee”.
 You should not have to send money for a casting.

 If you spot a suspicious casting or receive contact from someone asking you for money, please let us know and don’t continue contact with them.

 Occasionally, a scammer posing as a talent agent may contact you directly.

-‘Hi, My name is [name of casting agent], a Member of the Confederation of the Food and Drink Industries, personal assistant to the president of the Union of Advertisers in United States, Hong Kong and France.
+‘Hi, My name is [name of casting professional], a Member of the Confederation of the Food and Drink Industries, personal assistant to the president of the Union of Advertisers in United States, Hong Kong and France.
 We are working on a job for some multinational companies in the United Arab Emirate, France and Hong Kong.
 I saw your photos on this site .
 I’d like to know if you are interested in modeling, for your photos would be displayed on billboards, magazines and all major international airports in the UAE and some countries in Asia...”